puzzle/delivery-pipeline-concept/stages/02-packaging/packaging.md

 # Packaging

-Packaging of the application artefact to be deployed.
+Packaging of the application artifact to be deployed.

 ## Docker Container